 As stated earlier, an external application must be linked with the GKAPI object code and call the API functions in order to communicate with the Cisco IOS Gatekeeper.
-If you have an external application that you want to make use of the Gatekeeper API and GKTMP, be sure you link you it with the Gatekeeper API library.
+If you have an external application to use with the gatekeeper API and GKTMP, be sure that you link you it with the gatekeeper API library.

-The following is an example makefile for building an application using the GNU "C" compiler and linking with the Gatekeeper API library.
+The following is an example makefile for building an application using the GNU "C" compiler and linking with the gatekeeper API library.